miacab89/Senate-Watcher/README.md

 ## Follow the Money
 All information is public domain.
-Catch for updates on the latest stock transactions conducted between elected leaders and corporate donors.
+Catch for updates on the latest stock transactions conducted between elected officials and corporate donors.